nwisbeta/github.io/pages/app_design/standard-features.md

 Selecting a feed item must open a new page, which must include a back button (top left corner) to enable navigation back to the feed page.

-Feed icon must signal important notices on the bottom menu unless notification menu item is present.

-If notification menu item is present, important notices must appear in notifications, and direct the user to relevant notice in feed for acknowledgement/read receipt.
+The feed icon must signal important notices on the bottom menu, unless the app design includes a notification menu item.
+If a notification menu item is present, important notices must appear in notifications, and direct the user to relevant notice in feed for acknowledgement/read receipt.

 <img src="/images/examples/design-standards-sf-feed-notification-icon.png" style="max-width: 100px;">